-I’m a freelance science journalist from Chicago.
+I’m a science writer from Chicago.

-Rich literary traditions are as vital to Chicago’s character as are urban green spaces.
-Growing up in that environment, I learned to write from public school English teachers on the city’s South Side, and I fell in love with the written word in its public schools and libraries.
+I was first exposed to the natural world in forest preserves on the city’s South Side, and I fell in love with the written word in its public schools and libraries.
 In the early aughts I was writing and performing spoken word poetry around the city when a professor at Harold Washington College resolved to interest me in life sciences.
-He succeeded, and I got a B.S. in Biology at the University of Illinois at Chicago, where I studied how urban development affects migratory birds.
-I spent a few years in research after graduating.
-In various labs I monitored invasive hybridized plants’ takeover of lakeshore dunes, investigated the spread of hospital-acquired infections, and peered into the brains of finches to find the genetic pathways involved in learning how to sing.
+He succeeded, and I got a B.S. in Biology at the University of Illinois at Chicago.
+I spent a few years in research after graduating: I monitored invasive plants’ takeover of lakeshore dunes, investigated the spread of hospital-acquired infections, and peered into the brains of finches to find the genetic pathways involved in learning how to sing.
 I’ve been writing about science, health, and the environment since 2013.
 In the spring of 2018 I was a science journalism intern at The Scientist.
 Since September, I’ve been a science writing intern at Fermilab.Follow @jimdaleywrites

 or if you’re more a forms person ~